 It is time to take a moment to contemplate the peacock, a bird renowned for its stunning feathers and bold jewel tones but also possesses qualities that are not immediately apparent.

-Peacocks are fascinating creatures with enormous tails, magnificent feathers, and intricate patterns on their bodies, making them one of the most intriguing creatures for people of all ages.
+Peacocks are fascinating creatures with enormous tails, magnificent feathers, and intricate body patterns.
+They are intriguing to people of all ages.

 The Male Peafowl: The True Peacock and Its Courtship Display: